AbleLink Smart Living Technologies

 The Institute on Disabilities at Temple University is one of the sixty-seven University Centers for Excellence in Developmental Disabilities Education, Research and Service funded by the Administration on Developmental Disabilities, U.S. Department of Health and Human Services.

-International Center for Disability Resources – ICDRI
+International Center for Disability Resources on the Internet – ICDRI

 ICDRI’s overarching vision is the equalization of opportunities for persons with disabilities.
 As an internationally recognized public policy center organized by and for people with disabilities, ICDRI seeks to increase opportunities for people with disabilities by identifying barriers to participation in society and promoting best practices and universal design for the global community.
 ICDRI’s mission includes the collection of a knowledge base of quality disability resources and best practices and to provide education, outreach and training based on these core resources.
 ICDRI makes this information available in an accessible format through our web site at whenever possible.